jayesh-srivastava/Miwok-android/README.md

 # Miwok App

-This app displays lists of vocabulary words for the user to learn the Miwok language.\
+This app displays lists of vocabulary words for the user to learn the Miwok language.
+Divided according to categories this app also contains images and the pronunciations of the Miwok words.\
 Built as a practice app for Udacity's Android:Basics-Multiscreen Apps.\
 [https://classroom.udacity.com/courses/ud839] - Link to the course